TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/1-concepts.md

 await client.SetPermission("user_a", "MEMBER", "org_a")
 ```

 Next, we want to make an an **Inheritance** relation that permits anyone who is a `MEMBER` of the owning organization can `VIEW` a given repository.
+We can do this by using a special entity that will define this relation as an **Inheritance** relation.

 ```js
 await client.SetPermission(client.Inherit("MEMBER", "org_a"), "VIEW", "repo_a")